bharnav/CSC630-Machine-Learning/README.md

-# CSC630-Machine-Learning
+# CSC630 Machine Learning
-Repository for the CSC630 Machine Learning course at Phillips Academy Andover
+A repository for my work in the CSC630 Machine Learning course at Phillips Academy Andover